 To Assemble the Tart

-- Fresh basil for garnish, cut in a chiffonade
+- Fresh basil for garnish , cut into a chiffonade

 Make the Herbed Pâte Brisée